-The A. J. Gordon Fellows Program seeks to advance undergraduate scholarship and leadership for a select group of ambitious students eager to apply their God-given talents and gifts to a world in need of hope.
+The A. J. Gordon Scholars Program seeks to advance undergraduate scholarship and leadership for a select group of ambitious students eager to apply their God-given talents and gifts to a world in need of hope.
 Drawing from the rich heritage of Rev. Adoniram Judson Gordon and the ongoing innovations of Gordon College, we cultivate a cohort-based program including one-on-one coaching, small-group peer learning experiences, and a focus on personal scholarship and independent learning options.
-Learn more about the A. J. Gordon Fellows Program.
-A. J. Gordon Fellows are selected from among entering A. J. Gordon Scholarship receipients.
+Learn more about the A. J. Gordon Scholars Program.

 The Clarendon Scholars are 10 diverse students selected to attend college together as a team in each year's incoming class cohort.
 Through peer support, mentoring relationships, and leadership training, scholars are equipped to succeed in all areas of their college experience, while nurturing their vision for service in the urban environment.
 Learn more about the Clarendon Scholars qualifications here.
 The Clarendon Scholars program is administered through the Center for Student Development.